goal:

 Expect improvement in 3 to 5 nights.

 Recognize learning successes and convey a sense of success to your child.
 If you feel insecure, and the whole experience is just too stressful, wait until a later date.
-Try the process again over winter Break or summer vacation, or another time when you can dedicate your time and energy to teaching.
+Try the process again over winter Break or summer vacation, or another time when you can dedicate your time and our energy to teaching.

 -